replit/kaboom/doc/18-concert.md

 In the line `sun.angle += dt() * 12` we set the "sun" sprite to rotate at a 12 degree angle infinitely.

 That's it for our Kaboom concert.
 Run the program now to try out all the functionality we've implemented.
-To see the `CamPos()` function in effect, make the "player" sprite collide with the last note.
+To see the `camPos()` function in effect, make the "player" sprite collide with the last note.

 ### Things to try

 Here are some ideas to try:

-* Create an imitation *Mario* game and add the `CamPos()` function to follow Mario as he moves across the screen.
+* Create an imitation *Mario* game and add the `camPos()` function to follow Mario as he moves across the screen.
 * Create a karaoke machine with a list of songs a user can choose from to display the lyrics onscreen.

 Try out the embedded repl below: